hitesh0902/Covid-tracker/README.md

 todo:-

-1. Display individual country stats.
+1. BarChat representation for a country
-2. Lift state up for better state management.
-3. Some ui changes.
+2. Some ui changes.